Software-Improvement-Group/sigridci/docs/capabilities/portfolio-objectives.md

 There will be a Capability dropdown, that allows the user to select the specific capability for which the portfolio objective will be defined.

-Then, the Type dropdown, that allows the user to select a given objective type that is part of the capability selected in the previous step.
+Then, the Type dropdown, allows the user to select a given objective type that is part of the capability selected in the previous step.
 In the example, we see that the Test Code Ratio is set as a type.
-This is due to the fact that Test Code Ratio is a type of objective that belongs to the Maintainability capability.
+This is due to the fact that "Test Code Ratio" is a type of objective that belongs to the Maintainability capability.

 Finally, the last step allows for defining the actual value that we want our portfolio objective to be.